rweekers/voornameninliedjes-backend/README.md

 # voornameninliedjes-backend

-The backend for the voornamen in liedjes application using a mongo backend
+The backend for the voornamen in liedjes application using a postgres backend